Valf2K21/Service-Board-System/README.md

 ## Acknowledgements
 The Service Board System's development was made possible thanks to the following open-source technologies and libraries:
 - Python.
 Huge thanks to the Python Software Foundation for continuously developing the versatile programming language that served as this system's backend language.
+- Pandas.
+I would like to thank Wes McKinney for creating an invaluable tool used for this system's data wrangling and analysis processes.
 - Flask.
 Thanks to the Pallets Projects for providing maintenance and improvements to the Python-based micro-web framework that enabled the efficient development of this system.
 - PostgreSQL.
 My sincere thanks to the PostgreSQL Global Development Group for developing the free and open-source relational database management system used as this system's data storage and management system.
 - Psycopg2.
 The Psycopg Team's efforts to provide the community with a reliable PostgreSQL connection adapter are highly appreciated, and their library enabled the system's backend to seamlessly interact with the relational database.